kbkaiser/psfmember-upgrade/psf_civi_dev_notes.rst

 Repeat for CiviCRM 4.6.27

-Navigate to http://dev-rs7.psfmember.org/update.php to do a database update.

 ..
 Turn off Drupal and Civi debugging

 ..
 Evaluate later whether mysql binary logging can be switched back on.